ottenby/svea-solar-calculator/README.md

 -I wanted to make the list items in the progressIndicator clickable.
 -if I had time I would analyse the Performance and accessability more and I would write tests.
 -I wanted to do more accurate validation for email and phone.
+-scss variables and mixins for screen breakpoints and reusable content.
+-Wanted to add a nvmrc file to handle node version.
+Needs to be v19+.
 -I moved the step logic to a useContext and got rid of a lot of prop shuffling.
 Nice.
--Wanted to add a nvmrc file to handle node version.
-Needs to be v19+

 -I think over all, this took me around 8-10 hours of development and some time for research